Living Labs - FOOD, WATER, BIODIVERSITY NEXUS

 Time: 10am – 3pm

-Details: Depart Te Pae at 10am for Waipara to tour through vineyards before returning to Te Pae by 3pm.
+Details: Depart Town Hall at 10am for Waipara to tour through vineyards before returning by 3pm.
 Lunch at a vineyard, tastings and buying wine are all at participants own cost.

 A changing climate presents challenges to the viticulture sector.
 In the North Canterbury region, growers are already observing changing seasonality, greater variability and increasing extremes.
 Some growers are making changes to their systems now to increase their resilience.
 On this Living Lab we will visit 2-3 vineyards and learn about the challenges they are facing, how they are adapting their systems to cope with the changes and how they anticipate being able to continue producing high quality wine into the future.